Bluenix2/discord-gateway/README.md

 reconnection is happening in the first place.
 Instead call the `reconnect()` method to reset the internal state.

+Use the `should_reconnect()` function to determine whether to reconnect, if it returns `False` that signals that the connection **must not** be reconnected.
+It is recommended to raise an error or similar in this case.

 ### Race conditions

 Because of the concurrent heartbeater there are potential race conditions,